 A congenital disorder known as hypohydrotic ectodermal dysplasia is accompanied by the absence of several teeth, including permanent teeth.
 Hypodontia is the dental term for congenitally missing teeth.
 If all the teeth are missing, the term is anodontia.

-When one (or more) back teeth of the primary dentition (baby teeth) is lost prematurely or is congenitally missing, there is a risk of the permanent six-year molars drifting forward in the mouth and blocking the eruption pathway of the (permanent) bicuspids.
-The first bicuspids can also move forward and block the eruption pathway of the permanent canines.
+When a back baby (primary) teeth is lost prematurely or is congenitally missing, there is a risk of the permanent six-year molars drifting forward in the mouth and blocking the eruption pathway of the permanent bicuspid teeth.
+The first bicuspids can also move forward and block the eruption pathway of the permanent canine teeth.

 Space maintainers are prescribed to hold the six-year molars in their normal position, as well as to preserve the normal eruption pathway of the bicuspids and permanent canines.

-Use of removable partial dentures as space maintainers is less common in children, but may be prescribed if several teeth are missing and the child’s appearance is affected.
+The use of removable dentures as space maintainers is less common in children, but may be prescribed if several teeth are missing and the child’s appearance is affected.

 Fixed space maintainers are the most common type of space maintainer.
-The term “fixed” means the device is “cemented” (glued) into place with dental cement and is not meant to be removable by the patient.
+The term “fixed” means the device is adhered with dental cement and is not meant to be removable by the patient.
 This makes them more reliable at effectively achieving their goal.
 It also means they must be removed by the dentist at some point.